jakemai0/OSCP-Cheat-Sheet/CheatSheet.md

 Check for any root owned files that are writable

 Check for history files (.bash_history, php_history...)\
-Check if /etc/passwd, .bashrc are writable
+Check if /etc/passwd, .bashrc, are writable, check if /etc/shadow is readable

 Check for writable libraries for potential library import hijack (eg: in Python, import os, check if os library is writable)